Alphablocks

 Alphablocks is a British animated television series for preschoolers that debuted on CBeebies on 25 January 2010.
-The programme was created by Joe Elliot and produced by Alphablocks Ltd. (Magic Lantern in series 1) with Blue Zoo.
+The programme was created by Joe Elliot and produced by Alphablocks Ltd. (Magic Lantern in series 1) with Blue Zoo and Ritzy Animation.
 It was commissioned by the BBC.

+Plot

 The show follows the Alphablocks, characters made of blocks who represent each letter of the alphabet.
 They live in a fictional planet called Alphaland and embark on adventures relating to word concepts.